techowlgee/simple-test/README.md

 # Hello world
-Hello World repositiry for Git tutorial
+Hello World repository for Git tutorial
 This is an example repository for the Git tutorial on https://www.techowlgee.com